-With a wide and extensive professional experience in managing businesses, he has played relevant roles in several international companies such as International Harvester (sales manager), DEMAGEO (sales manager), Hunter Douglas (General Manager and the person responsible for the industrial firms located in Brazil, Argentina and Chile) and Torras Domenech (Managing Director and CEO).
-He has been a director of Trefinos, SL since 1996.
-Nationality: Spanish • Gender: Male • Age: 80
+With a wide and extensive professional experience in managing businesses, he has played relevant roles in several international companies such as International Harvester (sales manager), DEMAG EO (sales manager), Hunter Douglas (General Manager and the person responsible for the industrial firms located in Brazil, Argentina and Chile) and Torras Domenech (Managing Director and CEO).
+Since 1996 he has been executive director of Trefinos, S.L., a Spanish company that produces cork stoppers for some of the world's most prestigious winemaking regions.

+Nationality: Spanish • Gender: Male • Age: 81

-José Pereira Alves Member of the Board of Directors, Chairperson of the Audit Committee and lead independent Director
+José Pereira Alves: Member of the Board of Directors, Chairperson of the Audit Committee and lead independent director

-Graduated with a Bachelor's Degree in Economics from the University of Porto, Faculty of Economics.
+Graduated with a bachelor's degree in Economics from the University of Porto, Faculty of Economics.
 He began his career in 1984 as an audit technician with the international audit firm Coopers & Lybrand.
 In 1990, after a professional qualification examination, he became a Statutory Auditor.
-In 1993, he became a partner at the External Audit Firm Bernardes, Sismeiro & Associados, SROC.
-On 1 January 1994, he became a partner at Pricewaterhouse Coopers (PwC), and for over 22 years was responsible for coordinating the audit and review work for various groups, including Amorim, RAR, Salvador Caetano, Nors, Ibersol, TAP, CTT, Semapa and Jerónimo Martins, among others.
-Between 2001 and 2015, he was on many occasions a member of the Territory Leadership Team, PwC's management body in Portugal, and between 1 July 2011 and 30 June 2015 he led the firm in Portugal as Territory Senior Partner (Chairperson).
+In 1993, he became a partner at the External Audit Firm Bernardes, Sismeiro & Associados, S.R.O.C.
+On 1 January 1994, he became a partner at Pricewaterhouse Coopers (PwC), and for over 22 years was responsible for coordinating the audit and review work for various groups, including: Amorim, RAR, Salvador Caetano, Nors, Ibersol, TAP, CTT, Semapa and Jerónimo Martins, among others.
+Between 2001 and 2015, he was on many occasions a member of the Territory Leadership Team, PwC's executive management body in Portugal, and between 1 July 2011 and 30 June 2015 he led the firm in Portugal as Territory Senior Partner (Chairperson).
 On 30 June 2016 he ceased to be a partner at PwC Portugal.
 He is Chairperson of the Supervisory Board for SFS - Gestão de Fundos, S.G.O.I.C., S.A., Chairperson of the Supervisory Board for The Fladgate Partnership, S.A., Chairperson of the Supervisory Board for Galp Energia, S.G.P.S., S.A. and Chairperson of the Supervisory Board for NOS, S.G.P.S., S.A.
-Nationality: Portuguese • Gender: Male • Age: 60 • Independent
+Nationality: Portuguese • Gender: Male • Age: 61 • Independent